Muhammad Ajmal

 Makhdum Muhammad Ajmal (7 September 1919, Ludhiana, India – 1994) was an academic psychologist who established the first university psychology department in Pakistan.
-The psychologist Muhammad Asir Ajmal, who later served as head of this psychology department in Government College University Lahore, is his son.
+The psychologist Muhammad Asir Ajmal, who later served as head of the psychology department in Government College University Lahore, is his son.

 Early life and education

 Ajmal was the son of Masooda Begum Chishtie, from the scholarly Chishtie family of Lahore, and Khan Bahadur Makhdum Mohammad Afzal, district and sessions judge.
 He was a year younger than his elder sister, Sarwai Begum (later Mrs Sarwari Chishtie).
 After his parents separated, Ajmal lived with his mother in Koocha Chabak Sawaranin the walled city of Lahore.
 His mother was a teacher and later headmistress of Mission Girls High School, Rung Mahal, Lahore.
 After matriculation Ajmal joined Government College, Lahore, the premier educational institution.
 He married Syeda Akhtar Sultana (d.
 1999).

 Studying in United Kingdom

-In the early years he was posted to various far off places in (pre-independence) India, later taught at Campbellpur (now Attock) and then his alma mater, Government College, Lahore.
-He went to England to do his PhD in psychology, which he completed at University College, London.
+In the early years he was posted to various far off places in (pre-independence) India, later taught at Campbellpur (now Attock) and then his alma mater, Government College, Lahore.He went to England to do his PhD in psychology, which he completed at University College, London.
 Amongst his supervisors & teachers were Professors Michael Fordham, J. C. Flugel and in particular, Gerhard Adler.
 He trained in Freudian and Jungian psychoanalysis, while working part-time for the BBC.
 His PhD thesis is titled 'Comparison of Jungian and Freudian Analysis'.

 He wrote numerous plays for the BBC Urdu service and interviewed the famous A. S. Neill of Summerhill School.